Robert Post, First Amendment scholar and Yale Law professor

 Does America have a free speech problem?

 “Everybody seems to think so.
-Everybody thinks that we are not talking enough and you get people on the right and people on the left saying we need to talk to each other more,” said Post.
+Everybody thinks that we are not talking enough, and you get people on the right and people on the left saying we need to talk to each other more,” said Post.
 “We shouldn’t be afraid of being canceled, we shouldn’t be afraid of being bullied and the recipe for our political problems is more speech.”

 “We have to go deeper than saying it’s a free speech problem.
-We need to sat why we are feeling inhibited.
+We need to say why we are feeling inhibited.
 And if we analyze that problem, we’ll see that there’s something much deeper at stake than simply free speech,” said Post.

-Mistaking a symptom for a cause?
+Are we mistaking a symptom for a cause?